cygni/cygni-competence-7-databases/couchdb/README.md

 }
 ```

-This mapper will generate rows keyed by tag name and the value '1' for each tag found.
+This map function will generate rows keyed by tags on album tracks and the value '1' for each tag found.
 We are going to *reduce* these values with a count function.
-Select 'CUSTOM' from the dropdown menu, the default reduce function works for us.
-It will count the number of values for each key.
+Select 'CUSTOM' from the dropdown menu, the default reduce function works for us - it will count the number of values for each key.

 ``` javascript
 function (keys, values, rereduce) {